jibon57/nativescript-payment-alipay-wechat/README.md

 # nativescript-payment-alipay-wechat
 An example of wechat &amp; alipay payment using H5 feature for NativeScript

-## Note: This isn't a plugin !!
+## Note: This isn't a plugin!!
 This is an example, how I have added WeChat & Alipay payment method without using any Native Library.

 Here I have used H5 feature of Wechat & Alipay.
 Detail from here: